tessamcdonnel/STAT-217-R-Course/chapter4.md

 *** =instructions
 - Use the `table()` function to get an appropriate summary of the `allergic` variable in `peanut_allergy`
-- Click the 'Submit Anser' button and look at the R output
+- Click the 'Submit Answer' button and look at the R output
 - Use R as a calculator to find the proportion of children who were allergic to peanuts

 *** =hint